 We held our annual postdoctoral fellowship competition in the autumn of 2020.
-Six new postdoctoral fellows were appointed to start in the autumn of 2021: Pranabesh Das, who will work at Dalhousie under the supervision of Karl Dilcher; Melissa Huggan, who will work at Mount Allison under the supervision of Margaret-Ellen Messinger; Blake Keeler, who will work at Dalhousie under the supervision of Suresh Eswaranathan; Juan Margalef, who will work at Memorial under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Nargaret.
-Supervision of Xiaoqiang Zhao.
+Six new postdoctoral fellows were appointed to start in the autumn of 2021: Pranabesh Das, who will work at Dalhousie under the supervision of Karl Dilcher; Melissa Huggan, who will work at Mount Allison under the supervision of Margaret-Ellen Messinger; Blake Keeler, who will work at Dalhousie under the supervision of Suresh Eswaranathan; Juan Margalef, who will work at Memorial under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Ivan Booth; Geoffrey Vooys, who will work at Dalhousie under the supervision of Dorette Pronk; and Shuwen Xue, who will work at Memorial under the supervision of Xiaoqiang Zhao.
 In addition, AARMS appointed a new "AARMS Director's Postdoc" this year: Nomaan X, relativity and gravitation, under the joint supervision of Viqar Husain, and Sanjeev Seahra at the University of New Brunswick (Fredericton).